aman4720/Superset/index.md

 ~~~
  podman version
 ~~~
-**Podman :** is a tool that helps you manage containers, which are like virtual machines for running applications.
+**Podman:** is a tool that helps you manage containers, which are like virtual machines for running applications.

-**version :** You're checking which edition of Podman you have.
+**version:** You're checking which edition of Podman you have.
 It's like checking if you have the latest or older version with improvements or fixes.

  **Output**